Promoting efficient, safe and green land transport

 News

-The Commission welcomes the political agreement reached last night between the European Parliament and the Council on facilitating the enforcement of road traffic rules across borders.
+The Commission welcomes the European Parliament and Council's final adoption of the Directive to strengthen cross-border enforcement of road traffic rules.

 Measures designed to help Member States, transport operators and workers continue transport operations and support the transport of refugees